Global Context

 ctx.arseny # 'cool'

-ctx.georgy # is not defined in global context
+ctx.georgy # is not defined

 The global context can be type-hinted: